 My friend, perched on the bar stool next to me, was talking about consciousness and the Universe.
 As she was finished her third pint of beer, her eyes glazed over and her speech was starting to slur.
 She easily lost her train of thought and couldn’t focus on what she wanted to say.
 She kept slapping herself in the forehead, pointing to the beer, laughing and apologizing.

 It was very funny!
 It wasn’t necessarily the beer causing the confusion – it was the human being drinking the alcohol to excess.

 Watching that transformation from a sober distance was eye-opening.

 Yes, alcohol is an extreme food that can have dramatic effects on the body and mind, especially if we overindulge.

-But, that doesn’t mean alcohol is bad for us.
+But, that doesn’t mean it is bad for health.
 On the contrary, alcohol can be quite healing.

 According to Michael Pollan’s book, Cooked, “Alcohol is a powerful and versatile drug, and for most of human history was the most important drug in the pharmacopeia – a panacea, literally.
 It reduces stress.
 It also muffles pain, and for most of history served as humankind’s principal analgesic and anesthetic.”

 Growing up in the 60’s and 70’s, when a baby started teething someone would dip their index finger into a bottle of scotch or whiskey and then give the baby that finger to suck on to help numb the pain.
 Besides being naturally anesthetic, alcohol also helps kill bacteria, which would reduce the baby’s risk of getting an infection while the teeth are breaking through the skin.